Affine Hecke algebras for classical p-adic groups: M glin's classification of discrete series representations

-By Theorem \ref{thm:1.1}.d the restriction of $\pi^+$ to $G$ is reducible.
+By Theorem\autoref {thm:1.1}.c the restriction of $\pi^+$ to $G$ is reducible.
 By Clifford theory it is the direct sum of two inequivalent irreducible $G$-representations say $\pi' \oplus \pi''$, and any element of $G^+ \setminus G$ exchanges $\pi'$ and $\pi''$.

 and we decree that it gives two instances of the injection for the discrete series of $G$.
-Notice that this guarantees Out$(\mc G)$-equivariance on these objects. \end{itemize} Combining all instances, we obtain the desired injection for the discrete series of $G$.
-Its only noncanonical parts are the choices \eqref{eq:1.9}, which become invisible when we pass to Out$(\mc G)$-orbits. \\ (c) This is clear from the criteria for cuspidality on pages \pageref{eq:1.7} and \pageref{eq:sizeJord}. \end{proof}
+Notice that this guarantees $\mr{Out}(\mc G)$-equivariance on these objects.

+Combining all instances, we obtain the desired injection for the discrete series of $G$.
+Its only noncanonical parts are the choices \eqref{eq:1.9}, which become invisible when we pass to $\mr{Out}(\mc G)$-orbits. \\ (c) This is clear from the criteria for cuspidality on page \pageref{eq:1.7} and in Theorem\autoref {thm:1.1}.e. \end{proof}

 For the moment $G$ is a general spin group.
-Since the centre of $G$ is not compact (unlike for the other groups in Section \ref{sec:Moe}), we have to distinguish between discrete series representations and essentially square-integrable representations.
+Since the centre of $G$ is not compact (unlike for the other groups in Section~\ref{sec:Moe}), we have to distinguish between discrete series representations and essentially square-integrable representations.
 A $G$-representation $\pi$ is called essentially square-integrable if its restriction to $G_\der$ is square-integrable.
 If $\pi$ is in addition irreducible, then there exists an unramified character $\chi \in X_\nr (G)$ such that $\chi \otimes \pi$ has unitary central character, that is, $\chi \otimes \pi$ belongs to the discrete series.
 We can even achieve this with $\chi$ a real power of the norm character of $F^\times \cong G / G_\der$.

 Recall from \cite{Hai} that the group $X_\nr (G)$ of unramified characters of $G$ is naturally isomorphic with $(\rZ(G^\vee)^{\circ,\mb I_F})_{\mb W_F}$, which for our $G$ is just $\rZ(G^\vee)^\circ \cong \C^\times$.
 Similarly the group $X_\unr (G)$ of unitary unramified characters is naturally isomorphic with the maximal compact subgroup $\rZ(G^\vee)^\circ_\cpt$ of $\rZ(G^\vee)^\circ$.
-The group $X_\nr (G)$ acts on $\Irr (G)$ by tensoring and the group $\rZ(G^\vee)^{\mb I_F} = \rZ(G^\vee)$ acts on $\Phi_e (G)$ by
+The group $X_\nr (G)$ acts on $\Irr (G)$ by tensoring and the group $\rZ(G^\vee)^{\mb I_F} = \rZ(G^\vee)$ acts on $\Phi_\enh (G)$ by